Creating an Application

 }

-Actions implement the business logic of your application: every effect must happen through an action, although actions can have many effects, and effects will be applied in a single atomic transaction.
+Actions implement the business logic of your application: every effect must happen through an action.

-Actions should also handle authorization and access control.
-In the example's deletePost
+Actions also handle authorization and access control.
+In the example deletePost

 action handler, we have to enforce that users can only delete their own posts, and not arbitrary posts.